 If you want some privacy but don’t feel like shelling out tons of money for a hotel, there are tons of great (and affordable) Airbnbs all over Cali.

-If you haven’t yet created an Airbnb account, click here to get a free $34 credit towards your first booking (that’ll get you at least one free night in a cool place).
+Lastly, if you haven’t yet created an Airbnb account, click here to get a free $34+ credit towards your first booking (that’ll get you at least one free night in a cool place).

 Cali Colombia Safety Tips